Datatypes

 Terrain (climb.terrain)

-this respresents the type of rock climbing as a climber progresses the "from" value increases from 0 (the start of the climb) towards 1 (the end of the climb) and seach segment must be in order
+this respresents the type of rock climbing as a climber progresses the "from" value increases from 0 (the start of the climb) towards 1 (the end of the climb) and each segment must be in order

 Examples